Hopf 2-cocycles of type $A_2$

 We work over an algebraically closed field $\k$ of characteristic zero.
 For $\theta\in\N$, we set $\I_\theta\coloneqq\{1,\dots,\theta\}\subset\N$ and $\I_\theta^\circ=\I_\theta\cup\{0\}$.
 Let $\mathbb{G}_\theta$ denote the group of $\theta$-th roots of unity in $\k$ and $\mathbb{G}_\theta'$ the subset of primitive roots.

 Let $(H,m,\Delta)$ be a Hopf algebra with bijective antipode.
-Comultiplication and coactions are written using Sweedler notation; $\eps$ denotes the counit.
+We use Sweedler’s notation for comultiplication and coactions, and denote the counit by $\varepsilon$.
 We write $G(H)$ for the set of group-like elements of $H$, and $P(H)$ for its primitive elements.
+We also denote by $U(H^\ast)$ the group of convolution unit of $H$.
 Let $\ydh$ denote the (braided) category of Yetter-Drinfeld modules over $H$.
-The set of $H$-cleft objects, up to isomorphism, is denoted by $\Cleft(H)$.
-We recall that a (right) {\it cleft object} for $H$ is a (right) $H$-comodule algebra $E$ such that there exists a convolution invertible isomorphism of comodules $\gamma:A\to E$.
-This map is called a {\it section} when $\gamma(1)=1$.